WE NEED FOSTERS

 Become a foster now!

-They arrive by the dozens every day: helpless Labs, who are sick, injured or abused... puppies who are too young up for adoption, great Labs that no one had time for pets whose families are in crisis, all surrendered to shelters all over the country!
+Hundreds arrive every day: helpless Labs, who are sick, injured or abused... puppies who are too young up for adoption, great Labs that no one had time for, pets whose families are in crisis, all surrendered to shelters all over the country or dumped on the streets!
 To get the second chance they deserve, these Labs desperately need foster care.
 If you love and care about Labs and want to help them enjoy the lives they deserve, please become a MHLRM foster-care provider today!
 You may be asked to give a few days or weeks of your time to the dog who benefits, it means a lifetime.

 Attention potential foster family:

-Daily, we are forced to turn away great dogs from high-kill shelters, because we don't have enough foster homes to accommodate them.
-We feel that many of the dogs would be highly adoptable and would probably be placed quickly, but without the foster openings we must turn them away.
+Daily, we are forced to turn away a huge number of great dogs from high-kill shelters, because we don't have enough foster homes to accommodate them.
+Many of the dogs would be highly adoptable and would probably be placed quickly, but without the foster openings we must turn them away.

 Please consider fostering, even if only for one time.
 Maybe you could only do it for a few nights.
-Whatever you could do, we would appreciate it.
 If you have friends that are thinking about getting a dog, fostering would be a good first step for them.
 If you know people love dogs but travel too much or don't want to make a long term commitment, fostering might be a very satisfying alternative.